engity-com/bifroest/docs/reference/cli/audit/export.md

 # `bifroest audit export`

-Verifies the selected complete journal, including its signed head, before writing its records as JSON Lines in cryptographic chain order.
-By default the event contains only `name`, `domain`, and `outcome` when present; timestamps, record IDs, and chain provenance appear in a separate envelope.
-This applies to both clear `.baudit` and encrypted `.beaudit`.
-Even redacted metadata may be sensitive; protect the output.
-Export uses bounded in-memory materialization and refuses output exceeding 128 MiB; `audit verify` remains available for larger journals without materializing records.
+Verifies the signed committed journal state before writing JSON Lines in chain order.
+Bifröst can keep writing; later records are not included.
+The default view includes only `name`, optional `domain` and `outcome`, plus envelope metadata such as time and record ID.
+This applies to clear `.baudit` and encrypted `.beaudit`.
+Protect even redacted output.
+Export has bounded in-memory limits (including a 128 MiB output cap); use `audit verify` without materializing records for larger journals.

 Use `--with-sensitive` to include confidential event fields.
 For `.beaudit`, this also requires the matching `--decryptionIdentityFile` and verifies the decrypted content.
 A redacted export of `.beaudit` needs no decryption identity.
 JSON Lines are an unsigned view, not a substitute for the original container.